beatrice-caviglia/ProteomeAnalysis/README.md

 git clone https://github.com/beatrice-caviglia/ProteomeAnalysis.git
 cd Proteome_Analysis

+Installation is lightweight and should only take a few seconds.

 ### Usage:
 The Analysis scripts can be tested with the published data available at the following Zenodo link:
 Scripts are provided as Jupyter Notebooks or .py files.